JSS95/WettingFront/doc/source/explanation/plugin.rst

 and `Setuptools documentation <https://setuptools.pypa.io/en/latest/userguide/entry_point.html>`_ first.

-The analyzer plugins are loaded from a group named ``wettingfront.analyzers``.
-Define your analyzer in plugin and register using :func:`register_analyzer`.

 For example, let us consider that we want to implement an analysis type ``Foo``, i.e., for the following configuration file entry: